-Granola contains many calories for its light weight and doesn’t have as much water as oatmeal.
+Granola contains many calories for its light weight and doesn’t have as much water.
 These two factors make them less filling.

 It seems every time I check out at the supermarket the price is higher than the last time and I have less groceries in my cart.
 The price of food certainly matters to most, especially with the rising costs of everything.

 The price may sway your decision about which one to use in your meals more often.
-Therefore, which costs more, granola or oatmeal?
+Therefore, let’s take a closer look at which costs more.

 Granola costs more per serving than oatmeal.
 The average price for quick oats is $0.25 per 1/2 cup serving.
 The average price for granola is $0.62 per 1/2 cup serving.

-I decided to conduct a search of various different stores to compare the price of both.
+To conduct more original research, I decided to visit various different stores to compare the price of both.

-I checked Shoprite supermarket for the prices of granola and oatmeal:
+I first visited the Shoprite supermarket for the prices:

 - Wholesome Pantry Oats & Honey Granola

 - $4.49 per 12 oz bag (6 servings) equaling $0.74 per 1/2 cup serving